turbolay/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 It has been argued that this 'attack' would be very costly in terms of fees, as the number of coins being mixed is verifiable, and they always pay mining fees.
 See [here](https://github.com/WalletWasabi/WabiSabi/blob/master/protocol.md#attacks-on-privacy) for more info.

+---

+_Additional potential metadata leak_:
+Although registered coins cannot be linked to each other by themselves (they are unique Alices), there can be a a metadata leak if the client is coinjoining and has registered multiple coins and then suddenly disconnects.
+Since this will de-register the coins and the coordinator may assume that the de-registered coins belong to the same owner.

+**This is not an attack that the coordinator can do by itself, this is only the case if the client disconnects while having multiple coins registered.**

 ### What is the history of Wasabi?

 Ádám Ficsor worked with several others on a privacy-focused Bitcoin wallet called Hidden Wallet all the way [back in December 2015](https://docs.google.com/drawings/d/1wLL7aSgYBWNoyzllg6_haisFt-gQCf-QUzVzQPkARts/edit).